-Britain's new Prime Minister Boris Johnson is as famous for his colourful personal life as he is for his impressive political career, having acquired a not entirely unjustified reputation for philandering and womanising.
+Britain's Prime Minister Boris Johnson is as famous for his colourful personal life as he is for his impressive political career, having acquired a not entirely unjustified reputation for philandering and womanising.

 We've got all the juicy details - here's everything you need to know.